-I have personally adopted the Ombre hair movement, and thank God every day that roots are “in.”
+I have personally adopted the ombre hair movement, and thank God every day that roots are “in.”
 However, in order to keep my bleached ends healthy and not brassy, I bring back a few bottles of purple shampoo and conditioner formulated for blonde hair.
-I have yet to find these types of products anywhere in Asia, and if they are available in some Western hair salons, I don’t want to know what the bill will be.
+I have yet to find these types of products anywhere in Asia, and if they are available in some Western hair salons, I don’t want to know what the bill would be.

 Bigger (and wider) sizes are coming more available on this side of the world, but it is still a struggle to find comfortable, moderately priced shoes.
 I particularly load up on boots, as I have larger calves and don’t want to deal with the embarrassment that comes with trying to cram them into something made for women with legs the size of my arms.

 Again, Asian women are built differently than most Western ladies, so if you have some curves, I would suggest coming with several pairs of bluejeans and pants.
-I personally haven’t had an trouble in Shanghai, but I did in Seoul, and I have struggled buying clothes in general in various parts of Asia.
+I personally haven’t had any trouble in Shanghai, but I did in Seoul, and I have struggled buying clothes in general in various parts of Asia.

 5. Medication and Vitamins